alexcarriero/class_imbalance_project/README.md

 # Class Imbalance Project:

-This repository houses all necessary information to replicate the simulation study presented in our paper: <br>
+This repository houses all necessary information to replicate the simulation study presented in the paper: <br>
 [`The harms of imbalance corrections for calibration in machine learning: a simulation study`](./manuscript/sim-manuscript/sim-manuscript.pdf).

 In this project, we investigated the effect of imbalance corrections on the predictive performance of machine learning models developed for dichotomous risk prediction.
-We considered 18 data-generating scenarios, each with 2000 iterations.
-For each iteration we compared the predictive performance of 30 prediction models.
-Each prediction model was developed using a unique combination of a class imbalance correction (used to pre-process data) and a machine learning algorithm (used to train the prediction model).

-Please consult the project manuscript for details, found here: manuscript > sim-manuscript > sim-manuscript.pdf.
+In this repository you will find all simumlation code used and full instructions for how to replicate our simulation study.
+Please note, this repository does not contain all output from our simulation, only the processed results necessary for the creation of our [`Shiny App`](https://alex-carriero.shinyapps.io/class_imbalance/) and [`manuscript`](./manuscript/sim-manuscript/sim-manuscript.pdf) are present.
+Instead, we demonstrate the file structure necessary to exactly replicate the simulation study by including complete simulation output and processed results for one iteration from simulation scenario one.
+This is accompanied by full instructions for how to populate this file structure with simulation results after replicating our simulation study (more details below).

-Thank you for taking an interest in this project, should you have any questions, please feel free to contact me (Alex Carriero) the owner of this GitHub repository.
+If you would like a link to download this repository populated with all output and processed results from our simulation study, please contact me (Alex Carriero) the owner of this Github repository.

 Email: a.j.carriero@students.uu.nl

-NOTE: this repository does not contain all output from our simulation study (only the processed results that were necessary to generate our manuscript and shiny app are included).
-Instead, we demonstrate the file structure necessary to exactly replicate the simulation study by including all simulation output and processed results for one iteration from simulation scenario 1 as well as full instructions for how to populate this file structure with simulation results after replicating our simulation study (more details below).
-If you would like a link to download this repository populated with all output and processed results from our simulation study, please contact me (Alex Carriero).

 ## This Repository Includes The Following: